spindance/CatsAndDogs/README.md

 No login required, but your cat and dog have IDs of 1.
 Other IDs will give an auth error.

+To access cats and dogs with other IDs as an administrator, add the param user_id=2 to your url, such as [http://localhost:3000/dogs/2.json?user_id=2](http://localhost:3000/dogs/2.json?user_id=2).
+Other user IDs other than 2 will throw an authorization error, with the exception of user_id = 1 for objects with id of 1.

 `Dog.java` needs to be compiled with sbt in JCatsAndDogs.

 Files of interest: